ADU Utah: Guiding You Through the ADU Construction Process

 - Final inspection

-Change orders, which occur when deviations from the approved construction plans are needed, should always be reviewed and approved by the property owner before any changes are implemented.
-Keeping a close eye on the project plans helps avoid unexpected costs or alterations.
+Change orders, which occur when something deviates from the approved construction plans, should always be reviewed and approved by the property owner before any changes are implemented.
+Similarly, a punch list — a checklist of items to be resolved before the project is considered complete — should be walked through carefully, agreed upon by both parties, and signed off before final completion.